You are currently viewing Pink Tower

 • Why is it called Pink Tower?

 The Montessori Pink Tower is called so because the wooden cubes that make up the tower are painted in shades of pink.
-The specific choice of color is not mentioned in Maria Montessori’s writings, but it is believed that the color pink was chosen to create a visually consistent and appealing material for the child.
+The specific choice of color is not mentioned in Maria Montessori’s writings, but it is believed that the colour pink was chosen to create a visually consistent and appealing material for the child.
 By using a uniform color, the child’s focus is directed towards the sizes and dimensions of the cubes, allowing them to develop their visual discrimination skills.
 The pink color also adds a touch of aesthetic appeal, making the material attractive and engaging for young learners.